-Textile derived from bamboo cellulose, called "viscose from bamboo" or "rayon from bamboo" - is a luxuriously soft and fabulous to wear textile.
-Smooth, with a bit of sheen almost like silk.
-It drapes well and moves freely enhancing the style of the garment.
-As a fiber, bamboo is shrouded in a bit of the mystery.
-It is a relatively new textile and it stirred some controversy.
+Textile derived from bamboo cellulose, called "viscose from bamboo" or "rayon from bamboo" - is luxurious, soft and fabulous to wear.
+Smooth, with a bit of sheen almost like silk, it drapes well.
+But bamboo clothing is shrouded in a bit of the mystery and it stirred some controversy.
 Why?

+Our descriptions comply with these regulations.
+The actual words "rayon" or "viscose" mean really that it is regenerated cellulose fiber.
+The cellulose could be bamboo or wood pulp like in lyocell (Tencel®), Modal or MicroModal, using a similar process.
 Bamboo is dissolved into a pulp and reconstituted again using sodium hydroxide (caustic soda), a similar agent used in the manufacturing of soap or cotton.
 It is done in a closed loop so chemicals used are returned to the process.
-The chemicals used for Tencel® or Modal® might be different but the basic process is similar.

-We carry the items made of bamboo viscose because many of our customers with sensitive skin love the products and ask for more.
-They work for them.
-Textile is very soft and gentle to our human skin.
-Personally, we find that it has a very good absorbency of water or sweat, which helps to keep the growth or bacteria and odor down.
-Excellent for hot climates.
-As the owner, as well as my family and many clients, we find the "viscose from bamboo" textile amazing.
+From my PERSONAL experience, many of our customers with sensitive skin love the viscose of bamboo products.
+The textile is very soft and gentle to the skin.
+We find that it has a very good absorbency of water or sweat, which helps to keep the growth or bacteria and odor down, excellent for hot climates.
+We find the "viscose from bamboo" textile.

-We feel that there is more to the story.
 Environmentally, the bamboo plant, a fastest growing grass, minimizes CO2 and generates more oxygen than most plants.
 Its extensive root system naturally replenishes itself, so the plant is grown without using pesticides or chemical fertilizers and is not GMO.
-It needs very little water to grow, which means it can thrive in a variety of climates without depleting water supplies.
+It needs very little water to grow.